Managing Your Project Budget Using PSA Software

 1. Define the project scope

-2. Break down costs
+2. Break down project time and expenses

 3. Estimate costs